kircherlab/MPRAsnakeflow/docs/index.rst

    * - Option
      - Description
    * - ``--software-deployment-method``
-     - When ``conda`` is set, the utility uses mamba to efficiently query repositories and query package dependencies.
+     - When ``conda`` is set, the utility uses conda to efficiently query repositories and query package dependencies.
 MPRAsnakeflow also can use containers via apptainer by using ``--software-deployment-method apptainer``.
 Recommended option: ``--software-deployment-method conda apptainer``
    * - ``--cores``
      - This utility sets the number of cores (``$N``) to be used by MPRAsnakeflow.
    * - ``--configfile``